Develop or Renew a Faculty-Led Embedded Program

 When coursework, including but not limited to international travel, will occur after the close of a semester, an additional course must be offered during the term in which the extended activity occurs.
 Course credit for the initial course and for the subsequent course must reflect the content of each course.
 An example of such a course would be an Art History class that runs during spring semester for three (3) credit hours.
 Immediately after final exams in May, the embedded travel component begins.
 Since the travel occurs after the conclusion of the semester in which the course credit is offered, an additional course set for a minimum of 0.25 credits must be established for the travel component in May.
 The approval of new courses that cover extended travel or activities, and amendments to existing courses that prepare students for the extended activities, are subject to University Faculty Senate course approval policies and procedures.

-There is a two-step online embedded course proposal process managed by the Education Abroad unit of Global Programs.
-All faculty-led embedded courses must be proposed by the faculty leader or staff coordinator according to the timelines established by Global Programs and outlined in a subsequent section of this page.
+There is a two-step online embedded course proposal process managed by the Education Abroad unit of Penn State Global.
+All faculty-led embedded courses must be proposed by the faculty leader or staff coordinator according to the timelines established by Global and outlined in a subsequent section of this page.

 Requirements